Excel SUMIFS with Dates

 Solution: Here, You need to get sales based on 3 conditions: – Sub-Category, Region, and Order Date.
 Here you need to pass criteria_range3 and criteria3 as well.

 Apply formula =SUMIFS(J2:J51,E2:E51,”West”,H2:H51,”Phones”,B2:B51,”< 8/27/2017″) and it will give you the total sales value of Phone (Sub-Category) from west region before 8/27/2017.

 Question: What is the total sales value of orders placed in the year 2017.

-Solution: You can see that here you need to get sales value of a given year however, you don’t have year fields in the data.
-You only have “Order Date” so you can pass two conditions, 1st – Order Date is greater than or equal to 1/1/2017 and 2nd condition – Order Date is less than or equal to 12/31/2017.
+Solution: You can see that here you need to get the sales value of a given year; however, you don’t have year fields in the data.
+You only have “Order Date,” so you can pass two conditions, 1st – Order Date is greater than or equal to 1/1/2017, and 2nd condition – Order Date is less than or equal to 12/31/2017.